Arcadia has published its CVA proposals. Read our news item here

 The success of any CVA will depend on whether the landlords will support it.
-Also the pension regulator as they are understandibly worried about the company being able to pay its obligations to the pension scheme given the problems at BHS.
+Also the pension regulator will need to be on side as they are understandibly worried about the company being able to pay its obligations to the pension scheme given the problems at BHS.

 The mere talking about a CVA is a way to soften up landlords to give rent concessions and the way that the law currently stands the landlords could lose out significantly.
 They may well challenge the CVA process if the feel are they are to be disproportionately affected.
 The House of Fraser CVA would have been looked at by the courts if the company had not gone into administration.

-Arcadia issued a statement over the weekend that said: "“None of the options being explored involve a significant number of redundancies or store closures.
+Arcadia issued a statement a few weeks ago that said: "None of the options being explored involve a significant number of redundancies or store closures.
 The business continues to operate as usual including all payments being made to suppliers as normal.”